Small and exclusive festival in Salzburg

 The Whitsun Festival in Salzburg is not only the newest but also the shortest of the three festivals.
-The roughly ten yearly concerts run from just Friday to Whit Monday, 1st June 2020, the concerts and both operas, “Don Pasquale” and “Orphée” are being held.
+From Friday 28th May to Whit Monday, 1st June 2020, the concerts and both operas, “Don Pasquale” and “Orphée” are being held.

 The Whitsun Festival and its artistic directors

 The Festival has been shaped by great personalities ever since it was founded.
 It was clear from the onset that it should be an independent institution with a programme very different to the festivals in summer and at Easter:

 - Karajan‘s era: At first, the Festival was intended to be an extension of the Easter Festival.
 Founded six years previously, it drew large crowds and Karajan and the Berlin Philharmonic Orchestra created a first-class programme.

 - From 1982: Subsequently, more and more orchestras and conductors from around the world were invited.
 The focus had been on works by Anton Bruckner until Karajan died in 1989.
 After this devastating experience, the Salzburg Whitsun Festival started to lack direction.